rotki/rotki/docs/usage_guide.rst

    :alt: Add a ledger action
    :align: center

-For ledger actions you can optionally specify a rate and a asset for the rate.
+For ledger actions you can optionally specify a rate and an asset for the rate.
 This is the rate linked to the asset for this action.
 If no rate is provided, the historical price at the date of the action is used.

 When generating a profit and loss report some ledger actions might be taxable in your jurisdiction and some not.
 To customize the list of taxable actions refer to the :ref:`ledger actions settings <ledger_action_settings>` section.

 Filtering trades
 ================

-Rotki supports filter your trades with a combination of filters.
+Rotki supports filtering your trades with a combination of filters.
 All of the filters are applied at the same time limiting the trades to the ones that satisfy all the applied filters.

 .. image:: images/sc_history_trades_filter.png